harshsinghcs/dyrectorio/CONTRIBUTING.md

 6. On Mac / Windows you may have to edit your OS's hosts file to be sure the `host.docker.internal` domain resolves to docker's bridge network.

--   Alternatively you can use your machine's LAN IP.
+-   Alternatively, you can use your machine's LAN IP.

 7. Deploy the database with `npm run prisma:migrate`
 8. Start the backend in production mode with `npm run start:prod`